AminaBank/livedeb/resources/skeleton/home/satoshi/gpg_yubi/YubiKeySetup.md

 - When asked for the Admin PIN, enter the PUK you just wrote on the paper.
 This will repeat 3 times
 - When asked to disable touch policy, answer with "y".
 This can also happen 3 times.
 - Insert and mount a USB stick.
-- Copy the folder "/home/satoshi/Desktop/gnupg_temp" to the USB stick
+- Copy the whole home folder "/home/satoshi" to the USB stick
 - Unmount and remove the USB stick.
 - Insert the USB stick together with the paper containing the PUK into a temper evident bag, and close it.
 This is an unencrypted backup.
 Handle it with the necessary care, and never connect this USB stick to an online computer.
 - Insert and mount a second USB stick.